-Personalized Learning Teachers
+Teachers

-Long Valley Charter School shall retain and employ teaching staff who hold appropriate California teaching certificates, permits, or other documents issued by the Commission on Teacher Credentialing ("CTC") in accordance with Education Code Section 47605(1).
-These teachers provide personalized learning in the core academic areas of mathematics, language arts, science, and history/social studies.
-The personalized learning teachers are responsible for overseeing the students' academic progress, and for monitoring grading.
+Long Valley Charter School shall retain and employ teaching staff who hold appropriate California teaching certificates, permits, or other documents issued by the Commission on Teacher Credentialing ("CTC") in accordance with Education Code Section 47605(l).
+These teachers teach the core academic classes of mathematics, language arts, science, and history/social studies.
+Core teachers are responsible for overseeing the students' academic progress, and for monitoring grading.
 All teachers of English Learners will be appropriately credentialed to serve English Learners, with a Crosscultural, Language, and Academic Development ("CLAD"), Bilingual, Crosscultural, Language, and Academic Development ("BCLAD") or other equivalent CTC recognized EL certification.